ItzELECTR0/TWAOS/README.md

 ## DEVELOPMENT PLANS

 The game is planned to have 10 chapters.
-I wish to finish the first one by 2027, the rest following along not too long after
+I wish to finish the first one by 2027, the rest following along not too long after.

 ## MATURE CONTENT